peterhnm/vscode-hexagonal-example/README.md

    <em>The application's rough software architecture</em>
 </p>

-I am using the Hexagonal Architecture as described by Tom Hombergs in his book [Get Your Hands Dirty on Clean Architecture](https://www.packtpub.com/product/get-your-hands-dirty-on-clean-architecture/9781839211966).
+I am using the Hexagonal Architecture as described by *Tom Hombergs* in his book [Get Your Hands Dirty on Clean Architecture](https://www.packtpub.com/product/get-your-hands-dirty-on-clean-architecture/9781839211966).
-The plugin is an example of a [*CustomTextEditor*](https://code.visualstudio.com/api/extension-guides/custom-editors) which reacts on `.hex` files.
+The plugin is an example of a [*CustomTextEditor*](https://code.visualstudio.com/api/extension-guides/custom-editors) which reacts on `.hexagon` files.

 As you can see in the diagram above, the application is divided into: